scipy-india/proposal-reviewing/README.md

-# talks
+# SciPy India meet-up talks

-For reviewing talk proposals
+For submitting and reviewing talk proposals